zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 # useReducer

 No like useState, we send a value to useState, for useReducer, we send a Action to tell the reducer function how to processig the state.

+# Another useReducer example

+Notice how to use those dispatchs within the event handler.